ARPspoofing/Peggle/README.md

          - Tapping on the existing game objects should not launch the ball
          - Dragging and then releasing should not launch the ball, but only change the cannon head's rotation
          - Tapping on the screen should not change any orientation of the existing game objects
+         - Shooting a ball should decrease ammo count by 1

       - CannonBall:
          - Launching a ball directly straight down should not cause the ball the change any directions